temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.md

 2. Open ArcMap.
 3. Add `TOWNS_POLY.shp` to the map canvas.
 4. Set the polygon fill to hollow, so that you can see the town borders, but also see the historical map (which we are about to add).
 5. Add the 1871 towns map to ArcMap.
-Even though this is not a GIS data layer, the file will show up in the Add Data dialog box as a suitable data source.
+    1. Use Add Data as if this were a shapefile or other GIS layer.
+Even though this is just an image file, not a GIS data layer, the file will show up in the Add Data dialog box as a suitable data source.
-6. You will get the by now familiar Unknown Spatial Reference warning.
+    2. You will get the by now familiar Unknown Spatial Reference warning.
 This is OK!
 This is the problem that you are about to fix!
+Hit OK to dismiss the dialog.
-The image will not appear in the map initially, but you will be able to see the name `Worcester_towns.jpg` in the TOC, so you will know that it is there.
+    3.  ***The image will not appear in the map initially.*** Since it is not a spatial layer, ArcGIS does not know how to display it.
+Nonetheless, `Worcester_towns.jpg` will be listed in the TOC, so you will know that it is there, and be able to change Layer properties in the next step.
+Even though you can't see an image, keep following the instructions.
+You won't be able to see the image until you turn on the Georeferencing toolbar and begin that process.
-7. Open the Layer Properties for the Worcester towns layer and select the Display tab.
+6. Open the Layer Properties for the Worcester towns layer and select the Display tab.
-8. Change the Resample during display setting to Cubic Convolution.
+7. Change the Resample during display setting to Cubic Convolution.
 This will improve the quality of the display.

 The data are now available in your map document and you are ready to begin Georeferencing.